 We need one another when we’re searching for the balance.
 You can use a kick-off to make (more) connections with each other or regain balance by offering help and having real conversations about how and where you want to go.
 The aim is to line up together behind the ball and know where and how everyone is placed on the field.
 Back to the drawing board, to determine the line-up and tactics.
 And, most important, use all your skills, digital and face-to-face, to set up a great (hybrid) variant of a kick-off.

 The other day I recorded a podcast with a participant from one of our programs.
 I was perplexed at how he talked about the impact a kick-off can have.
 He mentioned that through the combination of taking time for connection, having real conversations and skill-building, he was finally challenged to the max to collaborate.
 He felt a tremendous sense of triumph, that he had really, truly achieved with his team.

 The team members settled in and felt comfortable together much faster after the program had ended because of the sense of solidarity.
 They’ve mastered a new form of collaboration due to the challenge posed by real co-operation.
 A resounding 3-0 victory.
 A good kick-off can really make all the difference.

-The healthy tension when you are allowed back on the field for the first time, the nerves that play up.
+The healthy tension when you are allowed back on the field for the first time, the nerves playing up.
 A good kick-off can be decisive.
 Get back on your toes and be as well attuned to each other as you were and before you know it, you and your team will be behind that decisive penalty in the Champions League final.
 With the confidence of your teammates, scoring the goal is just a formality.
-Yes!
+Yes!!
 Happy competition!